Runs from Oct. 15, 2021 to Dec. 7, 2021 for plans starting Jan. 1, 2021. If you just turned 65 you can buy Medigap plans

 Medicare Advantage Plans are offered by private insurance companies, which are usually Health Maintenance Organizations (HMOs) or Preferred Provider Organizations (PPOs).
 Advantage plans combine hospital insurance, medical insurance and often prescription drug coverage in one neat package.
 Some plans include extras like vision, hearing and dental coverage.

-Private insurance companies provide Medicare Supplemental Plans that pays for medical expenses Medicare WILL NOT PAY FOR.
+Private insurance companies provide Medicare insurance using Medicare Supplemental Plans that pays for medical expenses Medicare WILL NOT PAY FOR.
 You need to choose the plan you like the best.
 Should I sign up?
 It depends on how good your current coverage is.

-You can get a Medicare supplemental plan only if you have Original Medicare.
+You can get a Medicare supplemental insurance plan only if you have Original Medicare.
 Medigap covers Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).
 It does not cover Medicare Part C (Medicare Advantage Plans), Medicare Part D (prescription drug plans) or any other private health insurance, Medicaid, Veterans’ Administration benefits, or TRICARE.

 With the ObamaCare plan that went into effect in 2013 – there became a New Medicare tax for high earners.
 Medicare related tax rates are affecting high earners.
 People who earn over $200,000 – or $250,000 for couples jointly filing their tax return – will see their Medicare payroll taxrate increase from 1.45% to 2.35%.
 They will also pay a brand new 3.8% Medicare tax on unearned income – including investments, interest, dividends, annuities, rent, royalties, certain capital gains and inactive businesses

 Medicare supplement insurance covers the gap between what Medicare pays on medical bills and what you have to pay for premium deductibles, coinsurance and co-payments.